digital-asset/daml/docs/source/daml/reference/interfaces.rst

 Configuration
 *************

 In order to test this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15``, which is specificed by adding the following line to the project's ``daml.yaml`` file:

 .. code-block:: yaml

   build-options: [--target=1.15]

+If using Canton, the protocol version of the domain should be at least `4`, see :ref:`Canton protocol version <protocol_version>` for more details.

 Interface Declaration
 *********************